 Undermining and Obscuring Who God Is

-I say they are Christian cuss words because they undermine the key biblical doctrine of God’s providence.
+I say they are Christian swear words because they undermine the key biblical doctrine of God’s providence.
 This word providence may be a new word for you, but it is an important word.
 It is a word that we as Christians need to know and delight in.
 We are often so quick to simplify and redefine words, but in doing so we can be losing something of our identity as Christians.
 At one time this word was so prevalent that people named cities and churches after it!
 This is a very important word.

 What does it mean?
 Providence is God’s infinite power that upholds and governs all things that come to pass.